turbot/steampipe-cloud-sdk-go/docs/OrgWorkspaceModVariables.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateOrgWorkspaceModVariableSettingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateSettingRequest struct via the builder pattern

 Name | Type | Description  | Notes